gabdelab/hnparser/README.md

 ## TODO list

 - add more handlers tests, in particular some with real data
-- provide dockerfile for users who don't want to install Go
 - return JSON with error messages in case of user errors
 - the handlers tests should mock the usecase to test only the handler code
 - replace fmt.Println by a proper syslog logging